ndhu/wintersmith-milchglas-template/readme.md

 # Milchglas-Template for wintersmith

-this is the custom template I created for my blog at hulstkamp.com.
-Ii uses wintersmith in version 2.0*.
+custom Wintersmith template I created for my blog.
+[Read here for more info.](http://www.hulstkamp.com/articles/custom-wintersmith-template-milchglas/)

 wintersmith --version
 >2.0.5

-## development
+## notes

 ### uses compass/sass.

-uses compass/sass (not needed). use chrome canary with workspaces and sourcemap support to design in the browser.
+uses compass/sass (not needed). use chrome canary with workspaces and sourcemap to support designing in the browser.

 from within contents folder invoke: sass --watch --sourcemap --compass css/sass:css